ThomasUtsey/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+ RDBMS (Relational Database Management System) is a database style that operates with relation between tables in mind.
+RDBMS is also the most common type and lends itself to efficiency of dealing with repetitive type queries and task.

+  SQL (Structured Query Language) is used to structure queries to manipulate data within the RDBMS among other data structure types.

 1. Why do tables need a `primary key`?

+It is the identifier for each row and is used for functionality of virtually all queries when the reference is required and two or more tables are involved.
+The primary key has to be unique and not null in order to function properly with data retrieval queries.

 1. What is the name given to a table column that references the primary key on another table.

+The foreign key and it provides a reference point in relation to the primary table so access can be made to data on both tables.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+The developer will have added multiple foreign keys one on each associated table.

 ## Project Set Up